 There are an infinite number of security devices and systems available for use today.
-The most common ones used in our industry are perimeter beams, intercoms, closed-circuit television (CCTV) and site-graphic displays.
-Let's examine them one at a time.
+The most common ones used in our industry are perimeter beams, intercoms, CCTV and site-graphic displays.

-In the use of perimeter beams, a "line of sight" projection of an infared beam will annunciate an alarm if it is interrupted (something is in the way).
-They are commonly used along fence lines surrounding the facility, but can be installed at other points if useful.
-These are referred to as PIR beams.
+Perimeter Beams.
+Perimeter beams are a line-of-sight projection of an infared beam that, if interrupted (something is in the way), will sound an alarm.
+They are commonly used along fence lines surrounding the facility, but can be installed at other points if that is useful.
+The are referred to as PIR beams.

 There are a number of motivations for using CCTV at a facility.
 They range from simply wanting to see gate activity (if not readily viewed from the rental office) and perhaps having a video recording of all entries and exits, to having a comprehensive video record of site activity, including what was stored and by whom.
-You can spend as much money as you want on CCTV systems and should remember that they have some marketing value when monitors are prominently displayed in the rental office.
-You should also consider that such systems require some human intervention to be effective; therefore, their value is often "after the fact" as opposed to systems that are electronically based, e.g., individual door alarms.
+You can spend as much money as you want on CCTV systems, and you should remember that they have some marketing value when monitors are prominently displayed in the rental office.
+You should also consider that such systems require some human intervention to be effective, therefore their value is often after the fact, as opposed to systems that are electronically based, such as individual door alarms.

-These systems provide a full-color view of your facility indicating units, buildings, etc. Unit colors are changed as their status changes, e.g., rented/vacant, tenant on-site, tenant in unit (alarm systems) and alarms (PIR or alarm systems).
-They often will also include activity messages across the display as these messages are generated by the primary system.
+Site Graphic Displays.
+These systems provide a full-color view of your facility's units, buildings, etc. Unit colors are changed as their status changes--rented/vacant, tenant on-site, tenant in unit (alarm systems) and alarms (PIR or alarm systems).
+Often they will also include activity messages across the display, generated by the primary system.

 Most graphic displays address only the security system, including rented and vacant units.
-Other displays will also provide management information, such as delinquent, lien and unrentable status.
-They display the site by "paging" or "scrolling," as most sites are too large to fit on a single screen.
+Other displays will also provide management information such as delinquent, lien and unrentable.
+They display the site by paging or scrolling, as most sites are too large to fit on a single screen.
 Some vendors provide the site with the ability to reflect changes in the unit mix as they occur and stipulating what will be displayed and in what color.
-This gives the facility the ability to keep the display current (I had two 5-by-10s and now I have a 10-by-10) and to only display what they deem necessary; for example, they may not want to display delinquent units.
+This gives the facility the ability to keep the display current and to only display what they deem necessary; for example, they may not want to display delinquent units.

-Site-graphic displays are most effective when displayed on a separate, larger monitor.
+Site graphic displays are most effective when displayed on a separate larger monitor.
 DOS-based systems require a dedicated processor (a low-end PC) to run the separate display.
-Windows-based systems utilize a second video card to operate the separate monitor.
+Windows-based systems utilize a dual-output video card to operate the separate monitor.
 Both approaches work satisfactorily, but the Windows-based display offers more capability and opportunity for future development.

-Site-graphic display monitors are often placed in a cabinet along with CCTV monitors and other peripheral devices.
-This provides the rental office with a "high-tech" control center that also gives customers and prospects some real sizzle when they visit the office.
+Site graphic-display monitors are often placed in a cabinet along with CCTV monitors and other peripheral devices.
+This provides the rental office with a high-tech control center that gives the office some real sizzle when customers and prospects visit.
 Cabinets can be purchased from a variety of vendors or can be built at and by the site.
-Building a cabinet on site is easy, and there is not much for you to know.
-For example, once you have decided what will be placed in the cabinet, you can easily determine the horizontal shelf space required.
-The depth will be determined by the size of the monitor you select for the graphic display, as this is almost always the "deepest" component.
+Building a cabinet on-site is easy, and there is not much for you to know.
+Once you have decided what will be placed in the cabinet, you can easily determine the horizontal shelf space required.
+The depth will be determined by the size of the monitor you select for the graphic display, as this is almost always the deepest component.

 Shop around for other devices to be placed on the inside of the cabinet that will enhance the high-tech look.
-For example, Walgreen's sells a digital alarm clock with 4-inch, red digits that shows up extremely well behind the smoked Plexiglas.
-You may also want to include a simple key lock available from almost any hardware or builders store.
-The real magic is provided by the site-graphics display and the CCTV monitor.
-Color and movement is significantly enhanced when viewed through the smoked Plexiglas.
+For example, Walgreen's sells a digital alarm clock with red digits about four inches high that shows up extremely well behind the smoked plexiglas.
+You may also want to include a simple key lock that is available at almost any hardware or builders store, etc. The real magic is provided by the site-graphics display and the CCTV monitor--color and movement that is significantly enhanced when viewed through the smoked plexiglas.